 I moved with my family to Marin in California, just north of the Golden Gate Bridge.

-time as throwing my energy into creating a home-grown, sustainable art business.
+same time as throwing my energy into creating a home-grown, sustainable art business.

 Having done things in my own, seemingly small way, I’ve never really sought